EdgeFirstAI/documentation/docs/perception/4k/camera_4k.md

 ```

 ## SystemD Configuration file
-You can add the above paramaters to the camera configuration file located at `/etc/default/camera`.
+You can add the above parameters to the camera configuration file located at `/etc/default/camera`.
 The following lines can be added to the configuraiton file:
 ```
 H264_TILES = "true"
 H264_TILES_FPS = "15"